Thursday, October 23, 2014

 Today, there are thousands of fraudulent Nigerians out there on the street, including former Governors and former Deputy Governors, as well as former Presidents and former Vice Presidents, known to have fraudulently enriched themselves with public funds.
 They are living large and living free, while we watch.
 Sadly, they are yet to be apprehended and prosecuted by law enforcement agencies, even when these fraudulent Nigerians and ex-political leaders do not enjoy any atom of immunity.

-Therefore, the Section should be strengthened in order to serve the intended purpose and not diluted by any means.
-The rationale was to engender purposeful governance and ensure uninterrupted governmental activities at the state and federal levels consistent with fundamental principles of democracy and rule of laws.
-The major constraint is the nonchalant culture prevalent within the judicial branch bordering on procedural rigmarole - incessant adjournment and granting of orders of injunction, without reasonable excuse.
+Therefore, the Section should be strengthened to serve the intended purpose and not diluted by any means.
+The rationale was to engender purposeful governance and ensure uninterrupted governmental activities at the state and federal levels, consistent with fundamental principles of democracy and the rule of law.
+The major constraint is the nonchalant culture prevalent within the judicial branch, bordering on procedural rigmarole - incessant adjournment and granting of orders of injunction, without reasonable excuse.

 Conclusion: